 Check In: Sunday, July 5th, 2020 | Check Out: Thursday, July 9th, 2020

 With Shared Lodging Package: $1,475 per person

 With Private Lodging Package: $1,895 per person

-A 5.5% tax on tuition/meals and 12% tax on lodging packages will be added to any full payments made online.
-Deposits will not include tax and will be applied to overall retreat registration.
-Communication shall follow all online deposits showing applicable remaining fees, including taxes.
+A 5.5% tax on tuition/meals will be added to the retreat rates displayed online.
+Deposits will not include tax and will be applied to overall retreat registration fees.
+Guests making a deposit online will receive follow-up written communication showing applicable remaining fees, including taxes.

 $50 supply fee due to instructor upon arrival.

 Experimental approaches, layering color, visual texture and much more.

 Distressed surfaces are endlessly fascinating to artists.
 Weathered doorways, crumbling walls, eroding hillsides, peeling paint, and rusted metal grab our attention as they partially reveal and partially conceal.
 These surfaces speak of time and of process.
 They open the door to our inner thoughts and invite us in…

 We will use natural fibers, primarily cotton and silk, both opaque and sheer.
 We will build layers on the cloth, considering the effects of:

 layering value and hue